Cigg/Voxel-Cone-Tracing/README.md

 # Voxel Cone Tracing
+Project in TSBK03 - Advanced Game Programming, at Linköping University.

 Interactive Indirect Illumination Using Voxel Cone Tracing based on [this article](https://research.nvidia.com/sites/default/files/publications/GIVoxels-pg2011-authors.pdf)

-Project in TSBK03 - Advanced Game Programming, at Linköping University.
+The scene is voxelized and stored in a 3D texture.
+The voxelized scene representation is "cone traced" in the final rendering step to get indirect light in the scene.

 ## Project members
 [Oscar Westberg](http://oscarwestberg.github.io)